CSE512-15S/a3-kdorosch-lizehang-1263607/README.md

 ## Development Process

 Kuangyou Yao
-- PHP/MySQL server which, provides JSON data for the application to visualize.
+- PHP/MySQL server that, provides JSON data for the application to visualize.
 - Implementing the responsive bar plot.

-I spent like 2 hours migrating the Excel data to a programmable MySQL environment and like 4 hours getting the bar plot to behave correctly.
+..I spent like 2.5 hours migrating the Excel data to a programmable MySQL environment and like 4 hours getting the bar plot to behave correctly.
 I would say the hardest is actually understand how and why D3 works.
 I actually found most of the useful infomation at ramdom places on the internet.

 Include: